rom1504/rbot/README.md

  * `up` : jump and build under the bot (but doesn't dig the bot above the bot unlike sup)
  * `jump`
  * `nothing`
+ * `watch` : start watching what you are building and digging
+ * `stop watch` : stop watching and save what you did
+ * `replicate` : redo the building and digging you just did (the position of the action are calculated from the position of the bot)

 #### Alias